Research Candidates & Issues

 READ responses to questionnaires.
-Several organizations send questionnaires for candidates to state their positions: The Idaho Statesman, League of Women Voters (LWV), American Association of Retired Persons (AARP) are a few.
+Several organizations send questionnaires for candidates to state their positions: The Idaho Statesman, League of Women Voters (LWV), and American Association of Retired Persons (AARP) are a few.
 Does the candidate participate in the questionnaires sent to them?
 If not, why not?

 TALK to friends or family who are engaged in educating themselves about the candidates.
 Ask them why they are voting for a specific candidate – or why not?
 Work in a group with others who are willing to find information to share.
 Expand your sphere to others and share information even if you don't always agree.
 Engagement is more important than our differences.